-- reduce armed conflict,
+- Reduce armed conflict,

-- sustain families and communities during conflict, and
+- Sustain families and communities during conflict, and

-- assist states to rapidly recover from conflict.
+- Assist states to rapidly recover from conflict.

+In 2010, the Howard G. Buffett Foundation Chair on Conflict and Development was established at Texas A&M University to support teaching, research, and service for the advancement of the welfare of communities enduring conflict or emerging from conflict.
 In November 2011, Texas A&M University was selected to be a member of the U.S. Agency for International Development (USAID) Higher Education Solutions Network: a Network of Development Labs designed to revolutionize development through science and innovation.
 HESN Development Labs research, incubate, test, and accelerate solutions in partnership with local universities, organizations, and communities to deliver the greatest impact.

-- Food Security: How to design interventions that build upon local coping strategies to incentivize food security and promote resilience?
+- Food Security.
+How to design interventions that build upon local coping strategies to incentivize food security and promote resilience?

-- Natural Resource Management: How can natural resource management be used as a peace-building approach?
+- Natural Resource Management.
+How can natural resource management be used as a peace-building approach?

-- Youth Employment: How to engage youth populations through workforce development linked to jobs?
+- Youth Employment.
+How to engage youth populations through workforce development linked to jobs?

-- Local Institutions: How do legitimate local institutions redirect elite competition and promote cooperation dynamics?
+- Local Institutions.
+How do legitimate local institutions redirect elite competition and promote cooperation dynamics?

-- Women and Vulnerable Populations
+- Integrate Gender and Vulnerable Populations